Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Post Mortem

-Horatio’s decision to be the last member of the board must have been on purpose to absolve his family of any legal liability and not saddle them with an unsolvable burden.
+Horatio’s decision to be the last member of the board was certainly on purpose to absolve his family of any legal liability and not saddle them with an unsolvable burden.
 Lydia didn’t turn her back on the situation but knew there was no hope of seeing brighter days.
 She was not a member of the board, lived 136 miles away in Maryland, and would soon be approaching the age of 70.
 But those who knew her said she gave whatever support she could.

 Support the Friends of Mount Moriah